yoavaa/wix-code/README.md

 # Add a Related Products Section to a Wix Store Product Page with Wix Code
 This repository helps you set up a Related Products section in a Wix Store Product page, using Wix Code.
 It gives you two methods for relating products to each other.
 You can either relate products by price range or using a custom relationship you define.
 ## Setup
 This code assumes the following setup.
+It includes code that is added to the Products page as well as collection that stores the custom relationships between products.
 If you have a similar setup on your site and you want to use this code, you'll need to change the IDs listed here to match the ones on your site.
+You'll also need to make sure to change the name of the related products collection to match your collection's name.

 You can see a site with this code in action here: http://code-examples.wixsite.com/shop-related-item
-### Site setup
+### Page setup
 1. A Wix Site with Wix Stores.
 2. A strip on the Products page with the ID: `relatedItems`.
 This is the container for the related products.
 3. A title in the strip indcating it is a Related Products section.